 Last year CJs mum joined Instagram.
 Her first comment: why are you holding drinks in all of your photos?
 Well, mum, a few years ago we started the “have a drink every time a song mentions a drink” gig game.
 But it turns out it’s actually more of a challenge to think of a modern country song which doesn’t mention a drink.
 So, we’re not going as crazy as Dry January or anything, but this year maybe we’ll occasionally Hide the Wine, resist picking up a Beer Can or not start every gig with Tequila Again.
 The judgement of CJ’s mum Ain’t Worth the Whiskey.

-What are your country music resolutions for 2019?
+What are your country music resolutions for the year ahead?